common-voice/common-voice/CONTRIBUTING.md

 ### Add More Sentences

-Help us add more sentences for other volunteers to read.
-See [this topic](https://discourse.mozilla.org/t/readme-how-to-see-my-language-on-common-voice/31530) for details.
+Use the [Common Voice Sentence Collector](https://common-voice.github.io/sentence-collector/) to add more sentences for other volunteers to read.

 ### Bug Fixes and Feature Enhancements